 “Daal mein kutch kaala hai!” said Sham.
 Sanju was in turmoil now.

-They both decided to visit Mussoorie on the week end again to make inquiries at Whispering Windows where they thought Surya had stayed alone on previous Saturday night.
+They both decided to visit Mussoorie on the weekend again to make inquiries at Whispering Windows where they thought Surya had stayed alone on the previous Saturday night.

 Their suspicions increased when they met the Manager of Whispering Windows.
-Manager there confirmed that Aaiesha had returned to Mussoorie on Saturday night and stayed in the room assigned to Surya.
+The manager there confirmed that Aaiesha had returned to Mussoorie on Saturday night and stayed in the room assigned to Surya.

 (pic-17) Blood Stains remained on Kameez even after dry cleaning

 Sanju Khan was furious.
-He went to Mussoorie Police Station, registered an FIR against Surya, his boss at the Research Institute.
+He went to Mussoorie Police Station and registered an FIR against Surya, his boss, at the Research Institute.

 The FIR requested police to make investigations on why Aaiesha returned to Mussoorie to spend a night with Surya on Saturday night at Whispering Windows.

 Sanju Khan told the police that this was part of mandatory security clearance especially since their Lab did classified research on rare minerals and oils in the area and that he was in charge of the Lab in Surya’s absence.
-He also mentioned that he and his colleague Sham had put Aaiesha in Kartar Singh taxi nearly 2 kilometer down hill on Saturday night.
+He also mentioned that he and his colleague Sham had put Aaiesha in Kartar Singh taxi nearly 2 kilometers downhill on Saturday night.

-The FIR also mentioned about the blood stained Kameez of Aaiesha that was now with Dehradun Drycleaners.
+The FIR also mentioned the blood-stained Kameez of Aaiesha that was now with Dehradun Drycleaners.

 MUSSOORIE POLICE VISIT MOHKAMPUR RESEARCH INSTITUTE

 On Tuesday after Sanju registered the FIR against Surya, Inspector Arjun Singh of Mussoorie Police Station visited Mohkampur Research Institute.
-He had a brief conversation with the Director of the Institute, his PA and administrative staff.
-He also visited Surya’s home in officers quarters area and chatted with Bahadur, the cook.
+He had a brief conversation with the Director of the Institute, his PA, and administrative staff.
+He also visited Surya’s home in the officers’ quarters area and chatted with Bahadur, the cook.

-Bahadur said he has just received a packet of wedding cards from Surya over courier mail from Ananthpur for distribution to colleagues at his Lab regarding marriage fixed for Thursday of the week between Surya and Sujata at a wedding hall in Ananthpur in Andhra Pradesh.
+Bahadur said he had just received a packet of wedding cards from Surya over courier mail from Ananthpur for distribution to colleagues at his Lab regarding the marriage fixed for Thursday of the week between Surya and Sujata at a wedding hall in Ananthpur in Andhra Pradesh.

-Inspector Arjun Singh opened the packet, took one card with him.
-He noticed that Sujata, the bride had MBBS degree, it had been mentioned in the wedding card that she was a DNB-intern at Mussoorie General Hospital.
+Inspector Arjun Singh opened the packet and took one card with him.
+He noticed that Sujata, the bride had an MBBS degree, it had been mentioned in the wedding card that she was a DNB intern at Mussoorie General Hospital.
 After Surya’s name his M Tech degree had been mentioned, also his job title, Senior Scientific Officer, Institute of Petroleum Science and Research, Government of India.

 A sizeable crowd from Mohkampur Research Institute had gathered at Dehradun Railway station to receive Surya and Sujata on Sunday evening.
 They had flower garlands with them to greet Surya and Sujata.
 Kartar Singh taxi and four other taxis had been booked to bring the newly married couple to Mohkampur.

 There was rejoicing and garlanding of bride and groom when they arrived.
-Bahadur opened boxes of laddus and distributed to all who had come to receive Surya and Sujata at the Railway Station.
-Sham, Sanju and Kartar Singh were among those who garlanded the couple.
+Bahadur opened boxes of laddus and distributed them to all who had come to receive Surya and Sujata at the Railway Station.
+Sham, Sanju, and Kartar Singh were among those who garlanded the couple.

-Surprisingly, Aaiesha Banu also arrived in the same train and joined in the rejoicing at the Dehradun Railway station.
+Surprisingly, Aaiesha Banu also arrived on the same train and joined in the rejoicing at the Dehradun Railway station.

 Inspector Arjun Singh was there too!
 He had a brief conversation with Surya and Sujata at the Dehradun Railway station.
 He informed them that he would be in touch with them again, the following week, as he had some formalities to complete regarding an FIR.

-Surya, Sujata, Sanju, Aaiesha, Sham, Kartar Singh, Inspector Arjun Singh, Duty doctor of Emergency room, Manager of Whispering Windows, cook Bahadur had all been summoned to appear before the District Magistrate court.
+Surya, Sujata, Sanju, Aaiesha, Sham, Kartar Singh, Inspector Arjun Singh, Duty doctor of the Emergency room, Manager of Whispering Windows, and cook Bahadur had all been summoned to appear before the District Magistrate court.